eProsima/Fast-DDS-docs/docs/fastdds/statistics/includes/intro.rst

 *Statistics module*.
 Consequently, by default, Fast DDS does not compile this module because it may entail affecting the application's performance.
-Nonetheless, the Statistics module can be activated using the ``-DFASTDDS_STATISTICS=ON`` at CMake configuration step.
+Nonetheless, the Statistics module and the Monitor Service can be activated using the ``-DFASTDDS_STATISTICS=ON`` at CMake configuration step.
 For more information about *Fast DDS* compilation, see :ref:`linux_sources` and :ref:`windows_sources`.

 Besides enabling the *Statistics Module* compilation, the user must enable those DataWriters that are publishing data on